The iron era : 1840 to 1877

-Sunderland’s 18th Century iron bridge is extensively modified by Robert Stephenson.
+Sunderland’s famed eighteenth century iron bridge is extensively modified by Robert Stephenson.
 The bridge resembles the famous iron bridge of Coalbrookdale in Shropshire and is the most famous feature of Sunderland.

 Ironmasters Bolckow and Vaughan discover huge rock salt deposits while boring for water in the Middlesbrough area.
 It is an important stage in the shift of the chemical industry from Tyneside to Teesside.

 Tyne Dock opens.
 Built by veterans who had returned from the Crimean War, it is situated between Jarrow and South Shields.